kliment-olechnovic/voronota/intro.markdown

     ./configure
     make

-It allows install and uninstall Voronota executables:
+It allows to install and uninstall Voronota executables:

     make install
     make uninstall